 Definition

-Recognize is a verb that refer to identify someone or something from previous encounters or knowledge.
+Recognize is a verb that means to identify someone or something from previous encounters or knowledge.
 It also means to accept or acknowledge the validity, existence, or status of something or someone.
+Depending on context, you might recognize a person, recognize a problem, or recognize a decision.

-The word often carries the sense of becoming aware of or paying attention to something you might already know or have encountered before.
+The word often carries the sense of noticing, recalling, and giving credit to what you already know or have observed.

 Etymology

-The word “recognize” comes from the Latin “recognoscere,” which means “to know again” or “to recollect.”
-This Latin root combines “re-” meaning “again” and “cognoscere” meaning “to know.”
-Over time, it evolved into the Old French “reconoistre” and then into the Middle English “recognisen.”
-Today, it carries the sense of recalling, identifying, and acknowledging.
+The word “recognize” comes from the Latin “recognoscere,” meaning “to know again” or “to recollect.”
+This Latin root combines “re-” (again) with “cognoscere” (to know).
+The term entered English through Old French reconoistre and later Middle English recognisen.
+Today, it still reflects that core idea of returning to prior knowledge to identify or acknowledge something.

 Example Sentences